Addressing the Needs of a Priority Population

 - The interactive format more fully engaged the youth in the learning process.

 - The high quality of facilitation was critical to the success of the program.

-PTC and its positive impact results has been featured in several scholarly research journals.
+Power Through Choices and its positive impact results has been featured in several scholarly research journals.
 This section provides summaries and links to each article.